 Policing and Enforcing Your Trademark Registration- Once you have secured a federal trademark registration, it is the responsibility of the trademark owner (you) to police and enforce your rights.
 A trademark attorney can provide monitoring services to ensure others are not infringing your trademark rights, and suggest ways to respond to potential infringers.

 Proper Identification- Properly identifying the goods and services connected to your mark is a significant aspect of filing your trademark application.
 Although the USPTO provides an online ID manual to guide trademark filers in assessing which classes your goods or services would fall within, unknowingly misidentifying your goods or services could ultimately limit the scope of your trademark rights.
-Furthermore, depending on the industry or type of product/service, there might be additional requirements the Applicant must meet.
-For example, an author must have published at least two different books to be able to claim books in the list of goods associated with his/her trademark.
+Furthermore, depending on the industry or type of product/service, there might be additional requirements you must meet.
+For example, an author must have published at least two different books to be able to claim books in the list of goods associated with his/her trademark filing.

-Proving “use” requires legitimate sales of your product or service to real customers (not friends, family, or co-workers outside of the normal course of business), and these sales must be made across state lines or to out-of-state customers.
+Proving “commercial use” requires legitimate sales of your product or service to real customers (not friends, family, or co-workers outside of the normal course of business), and these sales must be made across state lines or to out-of-state customers.
 Furthermore, determining the minimum amount of sales sufficient to prove use can vary based on the type of industry, or products being sold.

-Proper Specimens- Whether filing an application based on “use” or “intent to use” the USPTO requires that you submit a specimen demonstrating that your mark is being properly used on or in connection to your product or service in each class identified in the application.
+Proper Specimens- Whether filing a trademark based on “use” or “intent to use” the USPTO requires that you submit a specimen demonstrating that your mark is being properly used on or in connection to your product or service in each class identified in the filing.
 Establishing proper “use” is based on the number of issues, as discussed above.
 However, with the above in mind, once your business is operational and has regular customers or clients, a basic screenshot of the website where the service or products can be purchased may be sufficient, so long as the trademark is prominently displayed.
 If your trademark is associated with a product, generally a photograph of the product, with the trademark clearly visible on the product, packaging, or hang-tag is also necessary to act as a proper specimen.
 Remember, at this point in the process, your application has been approved, but your trademark has not been officially registered.
 The specimen must not contain the registered trademark symbol, ®.
 The USPTO may reject a specimen which improperly and prematurely uses the registered trademark symbol.
 Instead, you can use the ™ symbol to indicate that your mark is functioning as a trademark while you wait for the USPTO to issue a final certificate of registration.

 DISCLAIMER: Please note the foregoing is not legal advice and is not a comprehensive review of all the legal decisions you will face when filing a trademark application.
 It is meant to be an illustrative discussion and not one to be relied on by anyone filing a trademark application.